digital-asset/cn-quickstart/sdk/docs/sharable/sdk/quickstart/operate/explore-the-demo.rst

 Access to the `CN Docker repository <https://digitalasset.jfrog.io/ui/native/canton-network-docker>`__ is needed to successfully pull the Digital Asset artifacts from JFrog Artifactory.

-If you need support accessing the JFrog Artifactory, please email support@digitalasset.com.
+If you need support accessing the JFrog Artifactory, [contact us](https://www.digitalasset.com/contact-us?comments=I%27m%20requesting%20access%20to%20jFrog).

 The CN App Quickstart is a Dockerized application and requires `Docker Desktop <https://www.docker.com/products/docker-desktop/>`__.
 It is recommended to allocate 8 GB of memory to properly run the required Docker containers.